ptwobrussell/Mining-the-Social-Web/README.md

 If those three reasons don't provide enough information for you to make an informed decision about whether or not spending ~$25 is a good investment, then please send me a message and tell me what it would take to convince you.

+It would be great if there were a 6th reason -- the book being available for Kindle.
+If you feel the same way, please consider clicking on the "I’d like to read this book on Kindle" link on the [Amazon product page](http://amzn.to/d1Ci8A).

 # Getting Started

 [These simple instructions](http://bit.ly/9SZ2kb) walk you through an exercise in visualizing retweets and make a great starting point.
 All that's needed is a basic familiarity with [Python](http://bit.ly/fBn3cM) and [easy_install](http://bit.ly/ii8HuM), and you'll be up and running in no time at all.